RoyLJH/OpenCV3-Image-Retrieval-System/README.md

 4.Use Retrieval_xxx() method to show the most matched result in your library to your chosen picture.

 # Future work
 1.Update more methods to do content-based image retrieval.
-(Including deep network)
+(Including deep neural network)

-2.Develop a user interaction framework (using QT maybe) , to guide the user choose picture and visualize the result.
+2.Design a user interaction framework (using QT maybe) , to guide the user ti choose pictures and visualize the result.